juliosantos/friendly-artists/README.md

 # Friendly Artists

+## About

+Friendly Artists is a very basic social music recommendation system.
+It fetches your Facebook friends and their Open Graph `music.listens` published actions.
+Upon inspecting the related song objects, it counts artist frequency to determine a recommendation order.

+## Context

-I created this demo app to support my workshop at Social Media Week Berlin, «Fetching Open Graph Data — A Basic Introduction for Curious Developers»
+I created this demo app to support my workshop at Social Media Week Berlin, «Fetching Open Graph Data — A Basic Introduction for Curious Developers».
+Please note that the app is not to be considered production-ready.

 The app is ready for Heroku deployment, requiring only 1 web dyno.